Andrés Quintana Roo: Education

-In December 1808, (only two months after the overthrow of Viceroy José de Iturrigaray by ultra-conservative elements) he arrived in Mexico City to continue his studies at the Real y Pontificia Universidad de Nueva España ("Royal and Pontifical University of New Spain").
-With him he took a letter of recommendation from the Bishop of Yucatán and Tabasco, Pedro Agustín Esteves y Ugarte, that said he "always had a singular application and talent, performing his literary functions with all brilliance and contributing with modesty, Christianity and good bearing in his behavior."
+In December 1808 (only two months after the overthrow of Viceroy José de Iturrigaray by ultra-conservative elements), he arrived in Mexico City to continue his studies at the Real y Pontificia Universidad de Nueva España ("Royal and Pontifical University of New Spain").
+With him he took a letter of recommendation from the Bishop of Yucatán and Tabasco, Pedro Agustín Esteves y Ugarte, that said he "always had a singular application and talent, performing his literary functions with all brilliance and contributing with modesty, Christianity and good bearing in his behaviour."

-In early February 1809 he had earned his Bachelor of Arts and by the end of the month he had earned his Bachelor of Doctrine.
+In early February 1809, he had earned his Bachelor of Arts, and by the end of the month he had earned his Bachelor of Doctrine.
 The latter degree was awarded by Dr. Agustín Pomposo Fernández.
-Following his graduation Quintana Roo interned at the law firm of Fernández practicing jurisprudence for two years.
+Following his graduation, Quintana Roo interned at the law firm of Fernández, practising jurisprudence for two years.